Our Mission Statement

 To keep access and inclusion at the forefront of creating and the creative process, for practitioners and punters alike.

 To facilitate making the practice and enjoyment of art commonplace for individuals and within communities.

 To make sure our productions have as many opportunities for access and inclusion as possible, for both audience and practitioners.
 To constantly strive to increase these opportunities, building more access and more inclusion as we grow.

 To support, advocate for, and collaborate with other practitioners and organisations who are making access and inclusion part of their core kaupapa.

 To constantly work in cooperation with organisations and individuals with experience in and passion for access and inclusion, in the various different fields of arts practice.

 To advocate for access and inclusion elsewhere, including lobbying governments and arts organisations to rethink and re assess as we become more aware of how things need to change to facilitate access and inclusion.

 To keep performances affordable for all.
 This means to offer koha options for performances, where possible, and where that is not possible, to negotiate with a venue to find creative solutions to overcome financial barriers to entry.
-For example, holding a percentage of the tickets for koha… No lack of fun for lack of funds!
+For example, offering a few free tickets for each performance… No lack of fun for lack of funds!